liam-mitchell/inne/README.md

 inne++ will send you a text file containing all level and episode high scores for the specified user listed by rank.

-If a username isn't specified, inne++ will use the one the user specified earlier.
+If a username isn't specified, inne++ will use the one you specified earlier.

 ### Initialize inne++
 - *hello*